Bachelors In

 What Jobs Can You Get with a Degree in Biomedical Engineering?

 Biomedical engineering is a relatively new field, but it is growing rapidly.
 As the Baby Boomer generation ages and people seek medical care more often to extend their lifespans and help them stay active in their senior years, more innovation is needed in the medical field to provide the necessary care.
+The aging trend remains important: the U.S. Census Bureau has projected that by 2030 all baby boomers will be age 65 or older, increasing demand for medical technologies and supportive care.

 Biomedical engineers will be in high demand to help design and create the materials, machines, and treatments needed to provide this medical care and should be able to find work quickly after graduation.